Insurance Premium Tax (IPT) commentary (July 2025)

 -

-higher rate declarations increased in the 2022 to 2023 and 2023 to 2024 financial years, having previously fallen in the 2020 to 2021 and 2021 to 2022 financial years
+higher rate declarations increased in the 2022 to 2023 and 2023 to 2024 financial years, having previously fallen in the 2020 to 2021 and 2021 to 2022 financial years.
+In the 2024 to 2025 financial year, higher rate declarations remain high

 -

 having been fairly stable previously, liabilities in both standard and higher rated tax increased in the 2022 to 2023 and 2023 to 2024 financial years.
-The increase in standard rated liabilities is due to rising car insurance premiums over the period in question.
+The increase in standard rated liabilities is partly due to rising car and property insurance premiums over the period in question.
 Increases in international travel contributed to the larger liabilities in higher rated tax, since travel insurance is always taxed at the higher rate

 Contacts